Awards, Honors and Scholarships

 A number of awards are bestowed by the political science department each year on undergraduate students who have done exceptional work.

 - Department Honors in Political Science – Political Science Bachelor’s Degree students with at least 15 completed hours in Political Science courses with a minimum 3.50 GPA in those courses may apply to the Department’s Honors Program.
-To be considered for the Department’s Honors Program, students must email the Application for Honors Form to the Chair of the Political Science Department by the end of the fall semester preceding their senior seminar.
+To be considered for the Department’s Honors Program, students must email the Application for Honors Form (PDF)to the Chair of the Political Science Department by the end of the fall semester preceding their senior seminar.
 To graduate with Department Honors in Political Science, an undergraduate student must successfully complete an independent research project in PSC 486 Honors Closing Seminar.
 Students are also able to take a graduate-level course in Political Science as an elective.
 (Please be aware that any graduate-level course counted toward credit in a student’s undergraduate degree cannot later be counted toward a graduate degree.)

 - Political Science Marshal – Honors the outstanding undergraduate student in the department.
 This student leads the B.A. candidates in political science at the graduation ceremony.